 There is help to get rid of obsessive thought patterns, but it takes work to kick the uncontrolled ruminating to the curb.

 Take Every Thought Captive

 If you are a Bible believer, you know that the Bible supports and commands us to be in charge of our thoughts.
 Yet, when plagued with obsessive thinking it seems impossible to accomplish.

 To break the cycle or pattern of redundant thinking takes both work and prayer.
 Barring a miracle from God, it won’t happen overnight.
 But!
 With consistency in applying techniques, you will find freedom and be able to take every thought captive.

 How to Know if You are Dealing with Obsessive Thoughts?

 Bottom line?
-If your thoughts are bothering you, if you are sick and tired of thinking about ‘it,” if you feel you can’t stop the thoughts (but you want to).
-For me, my brain seems to obsess on situations that have hurt me or confused me deeply.
+If your thoughts are bothering you if you are sick and tired of thinking about ‘it,” if you feel you can’t stop the thoughts (but you want to).
+For me, my brain seems to obsess over situations that have hurt me or confused me deeply.

 Also, if your thoughts have bitterness, even a tinge, you may be into obsessive thinking.